French Sudan: Colonial establishment

-French Sudan originally formed as a set of military outposts as an extension of the French colony in Senegal.
+French Sudan was formed as a set of military outposts as an extension of the French colony in Senegal.
 Though the area offered France little economic or strategic gain, the military effectively advocated greater conquest in the region.
 This was partly due to a fascination with the great empires, such as the Mali Empire and the Songhay Empire that rose to prominence in the area, and partly due to the promotional opportunities that military conquest offered for French military personnel.

 French conquest began in 1879, when Joseph Gallieni was dispatched to the area to establish a fort and survey the land for a railroad from Dakar in Senegal to the Niger River.
 This was followed with the establishment of a number of French forts and political alliances with specific leaders in the region in the early 1880s.
 The administrative structure of the area was still largely under control of the French Governor of Senegal, and the most significant colonization were simply the military forts and outposts, including the important one established at Kayes in 1881 by Gustave Borgnis-Desbordes.
 Though the civilian administration of the French governor of Senegal formally ruled the area, military officers in the region largely bypassed these leaders and answered directly to commanding officers in Paris.
 Desbordes gradually took over more territory, often using inter-ethnic rivalries and political tension among leaders in the area to appoint French-supportive leaders.

 French civilian administrators struggled with the military leaders, and the two forces went through a number of leadership changes over the territory, until Louis Archinard was appointed military governor in 1892.
 Archinard led military campaigns against Samori Ture, Ahmadu Tall, and other resistant leaders in the region, with varying success.
 Archinard's campaigns were often executed through direct military control, without civilian oversight.
 As costs increased, the French administration decided to replace Archinard's control over the area with a civilian governor, Louis Albert Grodet.